 - 1. The DHS extensively uses HEDIS measures for its P4P initiative; please refer to HEDIS1 Technical Specifications published by NCQA2 for details of specific measures.
-Additional HEDIS-like measures supplement the HEDIS measures, as needed; these additional measures are described in this Guide. - BC+: Total of 14 measures (10 HEDIS, 4 HEDIS-like).
-Two of these 14 measures were previously Pay-for-Report (P4R) measures; they will be Pay-for-Performance measures in MY2018. - SSI: Total of 9 measures (7 HEDIS, 2 HEDIS-like).
-Two of these 9 measures were previously Pay-for-Report (P4R) measures; they will be Pay-for-Performance measures in MY2018. - 2.
-The 2018 upfront withhold rate is 2.5%, and will apply to all capitation for BC+ and SSI, including administrative payments.
+Additional HEDIS-like measures supplement the HEDIS measures, as needed; these additional measures are described in this Guide. - 2.
+The MY2019 upfront withhold rate is 2.5%, and will apply to all capitation for BC+ and SSI, including administrative payments.
 If the dental measures apply to an HMO, the withhold rate will be 2.5% of the dental capitation payment.

 Separate withhold % will apply individually to each measure.
 Each HMO will earn its withhold back for each measure, separately.

 The following table lists withholds associated with specific P4P measures for BC+ and SSI.